andrewglass3/unmsCentos/README.md

 Chmod +x the install.sh and run using ./install.sh

-The unms installer fails due to the docker service not being available during its install script - I wrote this simple hacky script to enable the unms installer to continue.
+The unms installer fails due to the docker service not being available during its install script - I wrote this simple script to enable the unms installer to continue.

 The only interaction required is to say yes or no when you get the prompt: